 If you hold a credit card that earns Ultimate Rewards points like the Reserve or Preferred, just log in to your online Chase account, navigate to the travel portal, and search for this exact same fare.
 Once you’re logged in, select the “Travel” button on the Ultimate Rewards homepage top navigation bar, which is highlighted below in red.

 From here, you can search for the exact same cheap fare you just found.
 The Chase travel portal is powered by Expedia.
-This means that most of the flight pricing you find through Thrifty Traveler Premium, Google Flights, or anywhere else should be bookable with Chase points – though you will find pricing mismatches occasionally.
+This means that most (but not all) of the flight pricing you find through Thrifty Traveler Premium, Google Flights, or anywhere else should be bookable with Chase points – though you will find pricing mismatches occasionally.

 If you hold the Chase Sapphire Preferred card, this $194 fare can be booked for 15,456 Ultimate Rewards points.